 Finally, we come to the shelf, which has a lot of iterations, varying from the college “hooks over the shower” variety to very fancy built-in options made of stone.
 Obviously I’m not putting all of this time, money, and effort into renovating a bathroom just to add a wire shelf that adheres with suction cups.

 But I have seen some compelling shelf options that sort of float in the shower.
 Plus, you can even have them match your tile situation so they sort of disappear.
-And, you don’t lose as much shower space as you might with a niche.
+And, you don’t lose as much shower space as you might with a ledge.

 (Dustin’s even talking about possibly doing some corner shelves to make use of that dead space but making it custom so it doesn’t look like an afterthought.)